woocommerce/woocommerce/readme.txt

 == Changelog ==

+* Fix - Ajax variation handling when 'any' attribute is set.
 * Fix - Run html_entity_decode over text attributes to fix problems with quote characters.
 * Tweak - Order variations by menu_order by fallback to ID.